 Included within Assets Held for Sale are those assets of the National Exhibition Centre which the Council disposed of on 1 May 2015.
-The assets held by the Group at 31 March 2015, fair value of £234.9m, which formed part of the NEC disposal agreement were a combination of land and buildings and other assets and liabilities.
+The assets held by the Group at 31 March 2015, fair value of £213.2m, which formed part of the NEC disposal agreement were a combination of land and buildings and other assets and liabilities.

-Details of the other Assets Held for Sale are set out in Note 27 of the Council's financial statements.
+Details of the other Assets Held for Sale are set out in Note 27 to the Council entity accounts.